3 DAYS IN VENICE – THE ULTIMATE GUIDE

 For a particularly memorable view of Venice we were gutted we ran out of time to visit the San Giorgio Maggiore bell tower.
 Take Vaporetto line 1 and 2 just one stop from San Marco and in exchange for a few euros you can take the elevator to the top of the bell tower (approx. 60 meters) providing stunning views of St Mark’s Basilica & Palazzo Ducale.
 Opting for this rooftop view which is slightly off the usual tourist track not only means an unbeatable view but the queues are virtually non-existent compared to other Venice viewpoints.
 As a fellow redhead I felt it worthy to mention the church also boasts paintings by Titian if you need a dose of redhead appreciation.

-For more photos of our Italian adventure, please take a peek at our gallery.
+For more photos of our adventure, please take a peek at our Italy gallery.

 Pin This Post